Michael Riesman: Biography

 In 1974 he was invited by Philip Glass to join his Ensemble as a keyboard player and has been a member ever since.
 In the years since, his role with Glass expanded and he took on the duties of music director and conductor, encompassing arranging, personnel management, and conducting theatrical and film works.

 He has released just one album of his own music, "Formal Abandon", which was written as a dance work for the choreographer Lucinda Childs and premiered at the Brooklyn Academy of Music.

 As conductor, he has a appeared with orchestras such as the New York Philharmonic and Los Angeles Philharmonic, and has two Grammy nominations, for "The Photographer" and "Kundun".
 As piano soloist, he has appeared with the Chicago and Milwaukee Symphony Orchestras, among others.

-He has released 3 albums of music for solo piano.
-All are arrangements of film scores by Glass: The Hours, Dracula, and a compilation called Philip Glass Soundtracks.
+He has released 5 albums of music for solo piano.
+All are arrangements of film scores by Glass: The Hours; Dracula; a compilation called Philip Glass Soundtracks; a sequel, Philip Glass Soundtracks Vol. II; and Beauty and the Beast.
 He has many album credits as conductor, keyboardist, and producer.

 As a student at Harvard he took a course in computer science and has maintained an involvement in computers and music technology through his career.
 This has included working as a beta tester and consultant for companies such as digidesign (now Avid) and Peavey, and writing music software for his own use.

+He is married to Elizabeth Blakeslee Riesman, a retired Montessori teacher, and lives in New York City.